Climate of Barcelona: Snow

 Snowfalls in the city are rare, but light snowfall events can happen any year on the top of the mountains around the city and in the depths of the metropolitan area (far from the sea) more frequently.
 A heavy snowfall occurred in Christmas 1962, being the heaviest snowfall recorded in Barcelona since 1887.
 In the 21st century, the heaviest snowfall happened on 8 March 2010, a thundersnow during which public transport and roads were shut down.

 Mean maximums and minimums

 Temperature extremes

 The highest temperature recorded during the day was 37.4 °C on 27 August 2010; the average August 2003 maximum temperature during the day was 32.8 °C. The coldest temperature recorded was -8.0 °C at night on 27 December 1962.

 Fog

-Barcelona is generally a sunny city, however, some days of fog and spells of overcast days are not rare.
+Although Barcelona is generally a sunny city, some days of fog and spells of overcast days are not rare.
 Sea fog is frequent in early spring, when the first warm African air masses come in over the cold sea water.